phildavis17/json_memoize/readme.md

 If a value is provided for `cache_file_name`, json_memoize will instead use this value to name the cache file.

-## Arguments Should
-json_memoize creates a seperate cache file for each decorated function.
-These files are json representations of python dictionaries in which each entry's key is a string representation of the arguments passed to the memoized function, and the value is whatever that function returns.
+## Storage and Performance Details

+### Storage
+When a call is made to a memoized function, json_memoize will generate a string from the passed arguments, and use that string as the key in its internal cache dictionary.
+The value returned by the call is stored as the associated value.
+Writing this dict to disk is accomplished using `json.dump()`.
+Seperate cache files are made for each memoized function.

-**Warning:** Passing arguments with unreliable string representation will cause the cache to behave unpredictably. json_memoize will log a warning if it detects something that looks like a repr() output in an incoming argument.
+**Warning:** It is assumed here that @memoize will be invoked in situations where both the arguments and the returned value of a function have consistent, unambiguous string representations.
+Passing arguments with unreliable string representation will cause the cache to behave unpredictably. json_memoize will log a warning if it detects something that looks like a repr() output in an incoming argument.
+Also, once again, do not pass security-relevant information to memoized functions.

+### Performance
+json_memoize is intended to be performant relative to a slow API call, and has not been optimized further than that.
+If `max_size` is exceeded, the entries in the dict will be sorted so the oldest ones can be dropped.
+Setting aside hard drive performance, this sorting operation is the most costly step of the process.